 About Us

-Our hospital is supported by Marshall University Joan C. Edwards School of Medicine pediatricians and pediatric sub-specialists in neurosurgery, general surgery, neurology, infectious diseases, gastroenterology, cardiology, pediatric oncology and other disciplines caring for patients from more than 29 counties throughout West Virginia, eastern Kentucky and southern Ohio.
+A member of Marshall Health Network, our hospital is supported by Marshall University Joan C. Edwards School of Medicine pediatricians and pediatric sub-specialists in neurosurgery, general surgery, neurology, infectious diseases, gastroenterology, cardiology, pediatric oncology and other disciplines caring for patients from more than 29 counties throughout West Virginia, eastern Kentucky and southern Ohio.
 Specialized units offer the latest in medical technology and individual treatment for critically ill newborns, children and teens.
 Specially equipped air and ground transport services are always ready for infants and pediatric patients requiring immediate attention.

 Our Campus

-In addition to the Hoops Family Children’s Hospital, the campus includes several other healthcare facilities sharing our mission and serving our community:
+In addition to the Hoops Family Children’s Hospital, the campus includes several other health care facilities sharing our mission and serving our community:

 Cabell Huntington Hospital is a not-for-profit, regional referral center with 303 staffed beds.
 Opened in 1956, it is also a teaching hospital and is affiliated with Marshall University Schools of Medicine and Nursing.
 At Cabell Huntington Hospital, we are not only concerned with your physical health needs; we are also sensitive to your emotional and educational needs.
 The road to recovery is made easier by physicians, therapists, nurses, technicians and counselors who are every bit as caring and compassionate as they are highly skilled.